-It is 25 km from Asti, the provincial capital.
+It is about 25 km from Asti, the provincial capital.

 Food and wine and typical products.

-The wines protagonists of the territory (in particular Freisa, Malvasia, Barbera and Bonarda) accompany the typical dishes of the Piedmontese cuisine, among which we remember: bagna cauda, raw meat salad, agnolotti, gardener soup and walnut breadsticks.
+The main wines of the territory (Freisa, Malvasia, Barbera, and Bonarda) accompany the typical dishes of Piedmontese cuisine.

-Also, worth mentioning is the production of honey, maize, Turkish wheat and of course the precious white truffles.
+There is also the production of honey, corn, Turkish wheat, and white truffles.

 To be seen.

-Cerreto develops along the road-village of Via Inserra: along the way meet the parish church of Saint Andrea, probably built in 1164 and rebuilt between the end of the sixteenth and the beginning of the seventeenth century, the Old Municipal Wood Oven used until after World War II by the inhabitants of Cerreto d'Asti to bake bread and other food, the Astronomical Observatory and the Church of Madonna, built in the mid-nineteenth century.
+Cerreto develops along the road-village of Via Inserra: along the way meet the parish church of Saint Andrea, the Old Municipal Wood Oven, the Astronomical Observatory, and the Church of Madonna.

-In the hamlet of Casaglio there is also a jewel of the Romanesque period, the Church of Saint Andrea di Casaglio: the oldest document attesting its existence dates back to 24th June 1008, at that time it was a monastery (monasterium sancti Andree de Casallo).
+In the hamlet of Casaglio, there is also a jewel of the Romanesque period, the Church of Saint Andrea di Casaglio.

-Cerreto d’Asti is also known as “The land of roses”.
+Cerreto d’Asti is known as “The land of roses”.

-Each door of via Inserra, the country road along which Cerreto develops, is in fact embellished with a different rose by species and colour.
+Each door in via Inserra is in fact embellished with a different rose by species and color.

-The idea was born from Mirco Mosso, mayor of the town from April 16th 2000 to July 29th 2001, the day of his untimely death.
+The idea was born by Mirco Mosso, mayor of the town from April 16th, 2000 to July 29th, 2001, the day of his untimely death.